 So, people who are starting a serious strength and conditioning program often experience significant soreness for the first few months of training, after which they generally adapt.

-Soreness doesn’t necessarily stop, and it can often be provoked by doing a particularly high volume session or by introducing a new exercise, but it generally becomes much more manageable.
+Soreness doesn’t necessarily stop, but it becomes much more manageable.

 I want to compete in fitness as a sport (CrossFit Games, local throwdowns, etc).
 What does that entail?

-There are two ways of approaching this.
-There are folks who are interested in competing at a “for fun” level and those looking to touch their maximum potential.
-The requirements and the strategies for both are totally different.
+There are folks who are interested in competing at a “for fun” level and those looking to reach their maximum potential.

 Group exercise is not for everyone.
 For some people, the fun, accountability, and coaching are magic.
 They get excited and they keep coming back.